Skip to Content

 Pediatric emergency care

 The emergency room can be a scary place for kids.
 That’s why our pediatric emergency department is separate from the main emergency room.
 It offers an environment designed to comfort and care for children.
-This kid-specific unit is staffed 24/7 with board-certified pediatric specialists.
+This kid-specific unit is staffed 24/7 with pediatric specialists.
 It includes special equipment and services for your little one in their hour of need.

 Stroke care